Luke-yuliu/luke-yuliu.github.io/_posts/2019-4-6-TestingWishes.md

 *I heard from [@maaretp](https://twitter.com/maaretp) the future is already arrived but just need to be evenly distributed - yay!*

-I've been asking myself **"What's the future look like for me as a tester?** since I started in testing.
+I've been asking myself **What's the future look like for me as a tester?** since I started in testing.
 Each time, I thought I had the answer and I was determined that's my future look like as a tester.
 As you probably guessed by now, it changes every time.
 So here I am trying to figure out in 2019 again.
 Well, I've made my three wishes for now.

 What will be your three wishes in your Testing future?
 Share it around and see what we could bring for our own future in testing.